dyanawu/sei-proj-whatdo/project-post-mortem.md

 1. What in my code and program design in the project would I do differently next time?

+- I feel like I ended up with a fairly large chunk of functions in the top level component and didn't figure out if I could have moved some of them into their lower level components.

+- I'd have liked to figure out functional components and hooks but erred on the side of completion for this project.

 1. What in my code and program design in the project went well?
 Is there anything I would do the same next time?

+- I took care to find ways of doing things by using modules (either npm or gem) instead of using manual includes where possible and I think that really helped with making something that deployed smoothly.

   For each, please include code examples.
   1. Code snippet up to 20 lines.